Toxe/react-file-download/README.md

 # React file download example

-An example React app that downloads a file from a server and initiates a browser download.
+An example React app that downloads a file from a server and initiates a browser download using file-saver.

 ## Dependencies

 - axios
+- file-saver
 - styled-components

 ## Running the application